oracle-livelabs/developer/dev-ai-data-platform/mktplace-subscribe/mktplace-subscribe.md

 ## Task 1: Subscribe to Data Product Share as RISK user.

-> **Note:** If continuing from lab 5, click on Data Share in bread crumb link and skip to step 4.
+> **NOTE:** If continuing from lab 5, click on Data Share in bread crumb link and skip to step 4.

 1. Navigate to your assigned ADB Instance.